WHAT’S YOUR RUN? – PART 2

 But I just can’t run.
 I can’t get a rhythm, everything bounces about, I’m out of breath within 5 minutes, my hips hurt, the thought of continuing is sheer hell… and so on.

-But at the same time, I didn’t want to become couch-shaped in confinement, which was looking like a real risk, and I had a few extra pounds of emergency chocolate biscuits to shed.
+But at the same time, I didn’t want to become couch-shaped during the enforced confinement, which was looking like a real risk, and I had a few extra pounds of emergency chocolate biscuits to shed.

 Ironing out the niggles

 Inevitably if you, like me, are over 40, haven’t run much before and especially if you’re not a regular gym goer or haven’t exercised in some time, you will very likely experience discomfort.
 Stiff muscles, aches and pains from under used and under conditioned body parts!
 This is par for the course.
 But if you take some time to work through your issues you’ll come out on top.